suhishan/Learning_Git_Again/README.md

 # Learning_Git_Again
-Learning to use Git with R
+Learning to use Git with R \
-A line I wrote on the local computer
+A line I wrote on the local computer \
-This is a line from RStudio.
+This is a line from RStudio. \
+Another line from RStudio because this is insanely fun.